AradhyaRay05/VOIS_AICTE_Oct2025_MajorProject_AradhyaRay/README.md

 6. **Network Analysis**: Analyze director-actor collaboration networks
 7. **Time Series Forecasting**: Predict future content trends
 8. **Natural Language Processing**: Extract insights from descriptions

 ---

-## 🤝 Contributing

-Contributions are welcome!
-If you'd like to improve this analysis:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-Please ensure your code follows best practices and includes appropriate documentation.

----

-## 📄 License

-This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.

----